Ear Fetish

 Overview

-Ear partialism is a focus of sexual attraction on the ears, in which the outer ear becomes a primary site of arousal rather than an incidental one.
+Ear partialism (clinically auriculophilia) is a sexual focus on the ears: a partialism, in which the outer ear becomes a primary site of arousal rather than an incidental one.
 The appeal may centre on the visual form of the auricle and lobe, the genuine nerve-rich sensitivity of the region, or activities such as whispering, breathing close to the ear, gentle kissing, or light touch.
-It is sometimes labelled auriculophilia, overlaps with an interest in earrings and other adornment, and shades into auralism: arousal from sound, voice, and whispered closeness.
+It overlaps with an interest in earrings and other adornment, and shades into auralism, arousal from sound, voice, and whispered closeness.
 This article sets out the documented framework around the interest, its likely psychology, and why hard data on the ear as a discrete focus is scarce.

 History & origins